 If you are being treated for TB, you will usually have the AFB culture done monthly

-until it comes back negative two months in a row.
+until it comes back negative 2 months in a row.
 This means the treatment is working.

-A positive AFB culture several weeks after drug treatment has started may mean the
+A positive AFB culture several weeks after medicine treatment has started may mean

-antibiotic is not working and needs to be changed.
-It also means you are still likely
+the antibiotic is not working and needs to be changed.
+It also means you are still

 How is this test done?

-If you are being tested for pulmonary TB, the AFB culture is done on sputum, or phlegm
+If you are being tested for pulmonary TB, the AFB culture is done on phlegm (sputum)

 coughed up from deep inside your lungs.
 You will provide sputum in a sterile cup at

-least two days in a row, preferably early in the morning.
-A health care provider may
+least 2 days in a row, preferably early in the morning.
+A healthcare provider may

 help you get a good sputum sample.
 You will need to cough deeply several times to